Steph Catley: Arsenal, 2020–

 In July 2020, Catley signed with Arsenal for the 2020–21 FA WSL season.
 Arsenal manager, Joe Montemurro said of the signing, "she suits our fluidity and she's very good in a positional sense, but more importantly she's very effective going forward, so we're excited to have her as part of the squad and we're looking forward to some exciting times together."
 Catley made her debut for the club during the club's 6–1 win over Reading F.C. on 6 September.
 In May 2022, having established herself as a first-team regular, Catley signed a new contract with the club.

 Following the team's 2023 Champions League semi-final exit, Catley said that the "setbacks are what brings the team closer together".
 In June 2023, Catley signed a new contract with Arsenal.
 She helped the club win both the 2022–23 and 2023–24 FA Women's League Cup trophies.

 Towards the end of 2024, then-interim head coach Renée Slegers moved Catley from left-back to centre-back on a regular basis and she thrived in the role.
 In February 2025, the defender pinpointed the aspects she liked about her new position, telling Sky Sports: "I love being on the ball and there's so many opportunities to dictate play and play different types of passes.

 "At centre-back, you can really set things up and pick your passes.
 I love organising, I love communicating and that part of my game really comes out."
 Her central defensive partnership with Leah Williamson was key to Arsenal winning the 2024–25 UEFA Women's Champions League.
 During the Champions League final in May 2025 at the Estádio José Alvalade in Lisbon, Catley provided a stout defence at centre-back against holders and favourites Barcelona to help Arsenal to a 1–0 win.

+On 28 April 2026, Arsenal announced that Catley had signed a new contract with the club, with the BBC reporting that they understood that it was a 2-year deal, keeping the centre-back at the club through to the end of the 2027-28 season.